PureStorage-OpenConnect/k8s-px-terraform/docs/awsIAMPolicy/README.md

     terraform validate
     terraform plan -out "plan.out"
     terraform apply "plan.out"

+Note: If Error mentions policy already exists, that error can be ignored as the policy has already been created by the user.

 ```

-Note: If Error mentions policy already exists, that error maybe ignored as the policy has already been created by the user.

 If you want to create manually from UI: